MedicAlert® Safely Home®

 You may also be interested in a new made-in-Ontario service called Finding Your Way.
-While some aspects of the program (such as community service numbers) work only in Ontario, Finding Your Way features a website with lots of practical information, helpful wherever you live.
+While some aspects of the program (such as community service numbers) work only in Ontario, the Finding Your Way website has a lot of practical information, helpful wherever you live.
 Resources include tips on how to prevent people from going missing and what to do if it happens.
 Resources are also available in five different languages: English, French, Punjabi, Mandarin and Chinese.
 To learn more, visit www.findingyourwayontario.ca.

 Last Updated: 07/18/16